sgolebiewski-intel/openvino-docs/pages/get-started-guide/install-additional-configurations/configuration-for-intel-gpu.rst

 #. **Optional:** Install header files to allow compilation of new code.
 You can find the header files at `Khronos OpenCL™ API Headers <https://github.com/KhronosGroup/OpenCL-Headers.git>`__.

 You've completed all required configuration steps to perform inference on processor graphics.
-Proceed to the `Start Using the Toolkit <openvino_docs_install_guides_installing_openvino_linux.html#get-started>`__ section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.
+Proceed to the :ref:`Start Using the Toolkit <install__linux_installer>` section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.

 .. _gpu guide windows: